-Colton, Calif., is located between the cities of San Bernardino, Riverside, Fontana and Redlands, in the middle of the Inland Empire.
+Colton, California, is located between the cities of San Bernardino, Riverside, Fontana and Redlands, in the middle of the Inland Empire.
 This San Bernardino County city has a population of more than 51,000 and is in one of the fastest growing regions in the United States.

 Colton’s location at the intersection of Interstate 10 and the 215 freeway makes it a short drive to deserts, the scenic San Gorgonio Mountains and beaches.

 Nicholas Porter Earp, father of the legendary Western lawmen Wyatt and Virgil Earp, brought his family to live in Colton in 1877.
 Virgil Earp was elected Colton’s first Marshal in 1887, and lived with his wife, Allie, in a house at 528 W. H. Street, which still stands today.
 Wyatt Earp applied to City Hall to operate a gambling hall in Colton, but was turned down.
 Nicholas was a Colton City Clerk and owned a saloon in town.

 When you get hurt and you become disabled as a result, there are government programs at both the federal and state levels that are in place to help you.
 Which of these you can access depend largely on the kind of injury you suffer and where you suffer it.
 For example, if you suffer an injury on the job, workers’ compensation law is there to provide for your injuries and a portion of your lost wages.